-Soil samples and decontamination verification sampling activities will be conducted at the permitted unit in order to verify that soils and equipment at the permitted meet the closure performance standards in Permit Section 9.2.
+Soil sampling and decontamination verification sampling activities will be conducted to verify that soils, structures, and related equipment at the permitted unit meet the closure performance standards in Permit Section 9.2.
 All samples will be collected and analyzed in accordance with the procedures in Sections 6.2, 6.3, and 6.4 of this closure plan.